samucamg/Samuca_Media_Server_Docker/README.md

-# Docker Media Server
+# Samuca Media Server Docker
-Install Docker, Docker-Compose, Nginx Proxy Manager, Portainer, Plex, Emby, Jellyfin and Watchtower on Linux.
+Este script instala Docker, Docker-Compose, Nginx Proxy Manager, Portainer, Plex, Emby, Jellyfin e Watchtower no Linux.

-# Instructions:
+# Instruções:

 **The following instructions were created using Ubuntu, assumes you have the proper ports exposed, and logged in as root or a user with sudo privileges.**